rust-lang/reference/src/type-layout.md

 All user-defined composite types (`struct`s, `enum`, and `union`s) have a *representation* that specifies what the layout is for the type.

-> Note: The representation does not depend upon the type's fields or generic
-> parameters.

 The possible representations for a type are the default representation, `C`, the primitive representations, and `packed`.
 Multiple representations can be applied